khuangaf/CryptocurrencyPrediction/README.md

 ##

 ### Introduction
 This repo makes use of the state-of-art Deep Learning algorithm to predict the price of Bitcoin, which has the potential to generalize to other cryptocurrency.
 It leverages models such as CNN and RNN implemented by [Keras](https://github.com/keras-team/keras) running on top of [Tensorflow](https://github.com/tensorflow/tensorflow).
+You can find more detailed illustration in this [blog post](https://blog.goodaudience.com/predicting-cryptocurrency-price-with-tensorflow-and-keras-e1674b0dc58a).

 ### Getting Started
 To run this repo, be sure to install the following environment and library: